Skip to content

 The session will consider how diverse institutions can play a leading role in shaping resilient, locally grounded yet globally connected research agendas - supporting both policy and practice.
 Framed within a broader discussion on ecosystem development, the session will also draw on thematic expertise in areas such as disease resilience, water security, and sustainable food systems.

-Speaker: Dr Fiona Wanjiku Moejes, Mawazo Institute, Mawimbi Ocean Innovations
+Chair: Dr Fiona Wanjiku Moejes, CEO and Co-Founder, Mawazo Institute, Mawimbi Ocean Innovations, Kenya

 Lunch and networking